redhat 7 + How to stop systemctl service permanent2019 Community Moderator ElectionInstalling DRBD on Redhat...

 kinds of activation of the unit, including enablement and manual

 activation.
 Use this option with care.
-This honors the --runtime
+This honors the--runtime

 option to only mask temporarily until the next reboot of the system.

-The --now option may be used to ensure that the units are also
+option may be used to ensure that the units are also

 stopped.
 This command expects valid unit names only, it does not